Vettel-5A/ESP32-Garage-Door-Sensor/README.md

 With the hardware done, it was time to move onto the electrical and software components of the project.

 ## Electrical
-I connected the ESP32 to the hall effect sensor with wire connectors and some soldering.
-This was my first time soldering, so I was really excited.

 (wiring diagram here)

 ## Software